makise-homura/kexec-e2k/README.md

 * `-T`: Prohibit lintel to react at any keypress to perform a controlled trusted boot (has an effect only if `-d` is given)
 * `-n`: Don't check that boot disk AHCI controller is on node 0 (has an effect only if `-d` is given)
 * `-v`: Don't pass current video adapter id to lintel and make it load on the one it has in NVRAM

-Option `-B` is supported only if built with `libpci`; if not, option is silently skipped and binary acts as if it is always enabled.

 # Limitations